Twitter needs to update its abuse policies for a post-pandemic Chinese Communist Party

-“More than 50 people have been jailed in past three years in an escalation of Communist Party assault on use of foreign social media,” said the Wall Street Journal about the attempt to silence those in China who use Twitter and other foreign social networks.
+“More than 50 people have been jailed in past three years in an escalation of Communist Party assault on use of foreign social media,” about the attempt to silence those in China who use Twitter and other foreign social networks.

 Why is Twitter so complacent about Chinese harassment made possible by Twitter?

 It’s not as if it is unaware of the potential for misuse of the data it hosts.

 In November, Twitter updated its media hosting policy in an attempt to protect users, especially vulnerable users.